timpaniman/terraform-ansible/README.md

 5.2 Enter the below details in the file:
 ---
-# defaults file for demor
+# defaults file for Web-role
 system_manager: admin@golinuxcloud.com